 Substance abuse can have a significant impact on workplace safety.

-- According to the National Drug-Free Workplace Alliance (NDFA), employees who use drugs "are 3.6 times more likely to be involved in workplace accidents" than those who do not.
-Further, they are "five times more likely to file a workers compensation claim."
+- According to the United States Department of Labor, employees who use drugs "are 3.6 times more likely to be involved in workplace accidents" than those who do not.

 - Alcohol also has an impact of workplace safety.
 According to the National Council on Alcoholism and Drug Dependence (NCADD), "breathalyzer tests detected alcohol in 16% of emergency room patients injured at work."

-- NDFA indicates as many as 40 percent of the fatalities that occur in industrial settings are associated with the abuse of or addiction to alcohol.
+- The National Council on Alcoholism and Drug Dependence indicates as many as 40 percent of the fatalities and 47 percent of injuries that occur in industrial settings are associated with the abuse of or addiction to alcohol.

 Workplace violence is a serious safety concern that occurs far too often.